anovio1/tambak/README.md

 [![PyPI](https://img.shields.io/pypi/v/tambak?style=for-the-badge)](https://pypi.org/project/tambak/)
 [![License](https://img.shields.io/badge/License-MIT%2FApache--2.0-blue?style=for-the-badge)](./LICENSE)

-An adaptive, self-describing columnar storage format for Rust and Python, built to serve as a performance-oriented foundation for analytical data.
+An adaptive, self-describing columnar storage format that uses empirical analysis to build optimal comprression pipelines for your data.
+It is a library written in Rust with Python extensions built to serve as a performance-oriented foundation for analytical data.

-Tambak is an Arrow-compatible library that uses a cost-based planner to build optimal compression pipelines for your data on the fly.
-It's engineered to maximize storage efficiency while providing a clean, high-level API for both Rust and Python developers.

 ## Key Features